MicrosoftDocs/quantum-docs-pr/articles/resources/glossary.md

 ## Tuple

 A collection of comma-separated values that acts as a single value.
 The *type* of a tuple is defined by the types of values it contains.
 In Q#, tuples are [immutable](xref:microsoft.quantum.glossary#immutable) and can be nested, contain arrays, or used in an array.
-For more information, see the documentation on the [Q# language](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language#q-language).
+For more information, see [Tuples](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/ValueLiterals.md#tuple-literals).

 ## Unitary operator